linuxlawson/bashin/README.md

 # bashpass
-Password prompt to access terminal
+Password prompt to access terminal (just for looks, doesnt actually secure anything).

+Code to be placed in .bashrc

+current password = pencil (change accordingly)